Kuzzmich/buffer-write/README.md

   }
 }
 ```
+Where
-Where `table` - table name where data will be inserted and you are able to set any table name you prefer because it will be
+- `table` - table name where data will be inserted and you are able to set any table name you prefer.
+It will be
-created in case if it doesnt't exist, `data` - key/value pairs of inserting data.
+created in case if it doesnt't exist;
+- `data` - key/value pairs of inserting data.
 <br><br>

 #### Few words from the author
-I tried to use couple of npm packages for clickhouse, but both of them had the bug with choosing `JSONEachRow` format
+I tried to use couple of npm packages for clickhouse, but both of them had the bug with setting `JSONEachRow` format
 for inserted data.
 So that I've decided to implement small client for clickhouse which runs queries via http.

 Possible improvements: